Luke Gifford: College career

 Gifford accepted a football scholarship from University of Nebraska–Lincoln with the intention of playing safety, but was converted into a linebacker.

-As a redshirt freshman, he appeared in 6 games, tallying 7 tackles (one for loss) before suffering a season-ending hip injury.
+As a redshirt freshman, Gifford appeared in six games, tallying seven tackles (one for loss) before suffering a season-ending hip injury.

-As a sophomore, he appeared in 4 contests as a backup, making only one assisted tackle.
+As a sophomore, Gifford appeared in four games as a backup, making only one assisted tackle.

-As a junior, he appeared in 7 games as a starter at outside linebacker, registering 39 tackles (5 for loss) and 1.5 sacks, until suffering a season-ending hip injury.
+As a junior, Gifford appeared in seven games as a starter at outside linebacker, registering 39 tackles (5 for loss) and 1.5 sacks, until suffering a season-ending hip injury.

-As a senior, he appeared in all 12 contests, posting 62 tackles, 13 tackles for loss (led the team), 5.5 sacks (led the team), 7 quarterback hurries and one forced fumble.
+As a senior, Gifford appeared in all 12 games, posting 62 tackles, 13 tackles for loss (led the team), 5.5 sacks (led the team), seven quarterback hurries, and a forced fumble.